AyanamiKaine/Ayanami-sTower/patterns_implemented/template/README.md

 - Use the pattern when you have several classes that contain almost identical algorithms with some minor differences.

 ## How To Build
-- run "bazel build //:template"
+- run "bazel build //:main"

 ## How To Execute
-- run "bazel run //:template"
+- run "bazel run //:main"

-## How To run the Tests
-- run "bazel test //:template"